DrakirL/DrakirL.github.io/p10/rules/combat.md

 **Strike Reaction**
 When a creature within your Reach takes an Interruptible Action, you may make a Sudden Strike against it. <br>
-A Sudden Strike is a single Melee Martial Attack (Unarmed or Weapon, using whatever the attacker already has equipped).
-If the attack hits, the triggering Action is interrupted and does not occur, in addition to the other effects of the Attack. <br>
+A Sudden Strike is a single Melee Martial Attack (Improvised or Proper, using whatever the attacker already has equipped). <br>
+If the attack hits, the triggering Action(s) are interrupted at the point when the Strike was declared, preventing any events they would cause from that point forwards.
+The other effects of the Attack, such as damage, are applied as normal. <br>
 *Note: This doesn't waste any resources, only the Actions themselves.
-Spell Slots, components, and equipment/charges are all safe.*
+Spell Slots, components, ammunition, uses of abilities, etc. are all safe.* <br>
+*Note: Grappling and Shoving count as attacks, so you can grab or shove someone to prevent them from running.*

 ### Reserving/Delaying Actions
 To reserve Actions, you first spend the amount of actions needed on your turn and specify a trigger.